 Length.
-The length of MSAs should be between 8,000 - 10,000 words, including endnotes, references, tables, and figures.
+Initial submissions of MSAs must be between 6,000 - 10,000 words, including endnotes, references, tables, and figures, excluding abstract.
+Without exception, all manuscripts submitted which fall outside of these manuscript length parameters will be returned to the author(s) for revision before they can be considered eligible for further review.
 In order to keep to this length, authors are encouraged to designate additional research materials (e.g., appendices, data, extra tables and figures, or samples of materials) to be published as part of Supporting Information on the Language Learning website.
 These appendices must be uploaded in ScholarOne as supplementary material, preferably as one document (where possible) and separately to the manuscript.
 Any appendices must be clearly referred to in the body of the manuscript at appropriate points, as 'Appendix S1', 'Appendix S2', etc.